azureclouds1/AI300-Customer-Churn-Prediction/README.md

 docker push <docker-account-name>/<docker-repository-name>:1.0
 ```

-### 5. Instruction guide to setup AWS EC2 and Pull Docker Image
+### 5. Instruction guide to setup AWS EC2 and Pull Docker Image (Optional if deploy on AWS)
 5.1 Setup a instance on AWS EC2 (free-tier) on Amazon Linux

 5.2 Connect either on AWS console or SSH to the terminal